A faithful remnant,

 Soon Marcus and Silvanus arrived with their wives and children, proudly bringing their tithes to God, a portion of their week’s prosperity, gifts to the elder and his wife.

-Still smiling, he stooped down just a bit to see eye to eye with the little ones.
-Marcus and his wife Julia, the youngest couple had one three-year old daughter, Marianne.
-Silvanus and his wife Porcia had two children, four-year-old Timothy and six-year-old Tryphena.
-They would join Horatius and Sarah’s children, Michael and Gabriel who were already waiting at the small table near the fireplace.
+Still smiling, he stooped down to see eye to eye with the little ones.
+Marcus and his wife Julia, the youngest couple had one daughter, Marianne, age three.
+Silvanus and his wife Porcia had two children, Timothy, age four and Tryphena, age six.
+They would join Horatius and Sarah’s five-year-old twins, Michael and Gabriel, who were already waiting at the small table near the fireplace.
 “Now go along children, sit with the others.
 Ms. Lydia will read you a story.
 I’m sure she has a treat for you too.”

-Marcus, Silvanus and their wives took this as their prompt to seat themselves at the long table with Horatius and his wife.
+Marcus, Silvanus and their wives proceeded to seat themselves at the long table with Horatius and his wife.
 Elder Caelius took his place at the head of the table and began singing a song of praise to Christ the Lord.
 The others joined in singing acappella.

 Then elder Caelius, privileged to have a copy of the Memoirs of the Apostles (the Gospels), began reading from the writings of Apostle Matthew concerning the Lord’s teaching to his disciples about how to pray, fast and give.
 After reading the scripture everyone said, “Amen.”
 Then Caelius gave a brief exhortation on the disciplines of praying, fasting and giving.
 At the elder’s prompting all stood, held hands and bowed their heads in agreement with the closing prayer.